 Therefore, it is recommended that the following table of cumulative waste volume be adopted as the best available predictions at this time.
 Any variations to the many components intrinsic to this prediction will only alter the life of the controlled landfill and not the concept nor the basic design approach.
 If the cumulative waste volume at the controlled landfill is either significantly larger or smaller compared with the predictions below, then the later cell sizes can be amended to compensate for these variations.

-These projections will obviously be refined during later stages of this technical assistance as the interventions are refined and agreed, and also at the time of detailed design.
+These projections will obviously be refined as the possible waste diversion interventions are refined and agreed, and also at the time of detailed design.